 The following steps outline how to become a human resources manager, including the skills necessary to succeed as well as the educational requirements, such as a bachelor’s in human resource management (BSHR) or a bachelor’s in organizational leadership (BAORGL).
 Although a human resource management degree is based on an HR curriculum, there are multiple educational paths an individual can pursue to obtain a management position.

 What does a human resources manager do?

 A human resources (HR) manager guides the policies and procedures related to employees in an organization.
-Depending on the organization’s leadership structure, an HR manager may oversee the following areas:
+Depending on the organization’s size and leadership structure, an HR manager may oversee the following areas:

 - Employee benefits and insurance programs

 - Recruitment and job placement strategies

 - Employee training and performance management

 An HR manager also aligns employee programs to the company strategy, ensuring that each policy and procedure is following local, state, and federal laws.
 Using expertise in employee relations, a human resources manager recommends and implements changes to employee compensation packages to help the company remain competitive in the job market and attract the best talent.
 Depending on the size of the organization, the HR manager may or may not have a team to delegate responsibilities to and supervise.

 There are multiple degree paths an individual can pursue to break into the field of human resources.
 As previously mentioned, pursuing a degree in human resource management or organizational leadership are both suitable choices for HR manager degree selection.